ThinkLoveShare/sources/content/travels/new_york_01.en.md

 # Random thoughts

 New-York avenues are so huge, and so wide, that even when they are crowded, of full of cars, they're still way less oppressing or stressful as Paris ones.
-It's quite pleasant to walk in there, the buildings are __really__ high, but still not an issuf as we have much sunlight from the wide avenues.
+It's quite pleasant to walk in there, the buildings are __really__ high, but still not an issue as we have much sunlight from the wide avenues.
 I really like this place ! =]

 <img class="img_big" src="/travels/new_york_01/avenue.jpg" alt="avenue">